adamgilroy22/christmas-2022/README.md

 Most page content was generated using [ChatGPT](https://chat.openai.com/).
 The Christmas Quiz and countdown in the facts page were built using JavaScript and the rest of the site was built with HTML and CSS using the [Materialize framework](https://materializecss.com/).

-I hope everyone has a wonderful Christmas and avery happy New Year!
+I hope everyone has a wonderful Christmas and a very happy New Year!

 [Live link to website](https://adamgilroy22.github.io/christmas-2022/)